 - Customize the resulting configuration files.

-- Run the specified scripts to deploy your containers to your specific environment.
+- Run the specified script to deploy your containers to your specific environment.

 You can adapt the configuration to choose the platforms and services that you want to use for each stage of the ML workflow: data preparation, model training, prediction serving, and service management.

-You can choose to deploy your Kubernetes workloads locally or to a cloud environment.
+You can choose to deploy your Kubernetes workloads locally, on-premises, or to a cloud environment.

 The Kubeflow mission